ParmarPinki/hcp-crm-ai-assistant/README.md

 - `Suggest next best actions for this HCP.`
 - `I also distributed samples and want a follow up next week.`

-## Notes

-- The app saves interactions to **MySQL** through FastAPI.
-- Every AI request writes an **audit log** record.
-- The current implementation uses `Base.metadata.create_all()` for quick setup instead of Alembic migrations.
-- For a polished submission, you can later add auth, HCP master lookup tables, and richer validation.